mkorthof/chrupd/docs/Options.md

 ## Advanced Options

 Additionally there's some extra options you'll normally won't need but are available for special cases where you *do* need them.
-Other options were add for particular user requests.
+Other options were added for particular user requests.

 ### Proxy